craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 - You gain a feat of your choice for which you meet the prerequisites.

 ## Dwarven

+People with heavy Dwarven heritage find themselves in possession of shorter, stockier, and hardier bodies.
+The origins of Dwarven people on Alaturmen are not exactly public information, but some know that certain groups of Elven settlers created Dwarves nearly immediately after their arrival by request of their sire.

+- You may live up to 180 years.
+- You may weigh anywhere from 100 to 200 pounds.
+- You may be anywhere from 3 to 5 feet tall.
+Your size is Medium.
+- Your base walking speed is 30 feet per round.
+- You have advantage on saving throws to resist poison damage effects.
+- You may add your proficiency bonus to your hit point maximum.

 ## Elven

 People with a heavy Elven heritage find themselves in possession of preternatural abilities heavily related to the Feywild.
-The origins of Elven people are largely common information - they are the childer of the Eladrin, a rank of noble of the Ceelie Courts, purposefully born to take Alaturmen for the Ceelie.
-This plan was derailed in the Great Fires, and the beginnings of a grand elven empire lay now bare in the Holyl'nd.
+The origins of Elven people on Alaturmen are common information - they are the childer of the Eladrin, a rank of noble of the Ceelie Courts, purposefully born to take Alaturmen for the Ceelie.
+This plan was derailed in the Great Fires, and the beginnings of a grand elven empire lay now bare in the Holyl'nd, along with the bones of many of your kin.

 - You do not age as mortals should.
 	- You reach adulthood after your first great achievement, which of course you will feel in yourself.